matrix-org/matrix-spec-proposals/proposals/4230-animated-image-flag.md

 We could require that servers, or clients in the case of encrypted rooms, preserve animation on thumbnailing.
 This is quite a burden for clients and would make thumbnails larger.

+This could also potentially be extended to `m.sticker` events.

 ## Security considerations